There are many reasons why you might be curious about me.

 I’ve also had numerous life-experiences which - excuse my French - s*!t on my innocence.
 Family and racial trauma, spiritual abuse, and searching for who I am or identity issues are just a tip of an iceberg in my personal development.

-I’ve worked in mainly hospital-settings in the past as a psychotherapist (i.e. a psych hospital, ER, and Partial Hospitalization Program).
-I’ve had a front-row seat treating trauma that’s either 1) too complex, 2) or have treated folks whose mental energy tank ran out of its fuel, and 3) folks who, ironically and understandably, have found their identity development mirror their self-deteriorating trauma history.
-It’s in these settings, with these experiences, that I’ve learned my clinical competency can only go in so far as their level of feeling safe to explore and process, as well as their level of self-awareness into their issues.
+I’ve worked in mainly hospital-settings in the past as a psychotherapist.
+Before founding my own private practice, I had prior experience in a psych hospital, Partial Hospitalization Program, and a community mental health clinic.
+This means I’ve had a front-row seat treating trauma that’s either 1) too complex, 2) or treated folks whose mental energy tank ran out of its fuel, and 3) folks who, ironically and understandably, have found their identity development mirror their self-deteriorating trauma history.
+It’s in these settings that taught me one thing crucial: that my clinical competency can only go in so far as my client’s level of feeling safe at my practice.

 My clients are a profound source of inspiration.
 So I’ve made my life’s task to be committing to my clients’ health journey.